robertorcosta/azure-docs.pt-br/articles/virtual-wan/openvpn-azure-ad-mfa.md

 ## <a name="mfa"></a>Abrir a página MFA

-1. Entre no Portal do Azure.
+1. Entre no portal do Azure.
 2. Navegue até **Azure Active Directory-> todos os usuários**.
 3. Selecione **autenticação multifator** para abrir a página autenticação multifator.